ethteck/splat/docs/Configuration.md

 Generate a dependency file for every linker script generated.
 Dependency files will have the same path and name as the corresponding linker script, but changing the extension to `.d`.
 Requires `elf_path` to be set.

+### ld_dependencies_include

+Emit an `-include` directive in the generated dependency file that includes .o file dependencies if they exist.

 ### ld_legacy_generation

 Currently splat imposes the given `section_order` when generating the linker script.
 But in some cases it may not be desirable to impose the section ordering because the ROM itself may not follow a logical section ordering.